bboe/bryceboe.com/content/the-night-before-google.md

 ...

-It would be interesting to complete â€œThe Night Before Googleâ€? however it could take hours and I want to be up around 7:30 so that I am ready for my 10AM start at Google headquarters tomorrow.
+It would be interesting to complete "The Night Before Googleâ€? however it could take hours and I want to be up around 7:30 so that I am ready for my 10AM start at Google headquarters tomorrow.
 So to keep this simple I wanted to write about my experience becoming a Google intern.